hamidghaedi/scRNA_seq-analysis/README.md

 ```
 ![plot-UMAP](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/UMAP_integrated.png)

-For future: considering tumur grade and using Harmony for integration
+For the future: considering tumor grade and using Harmony for integration